-Winner of the 1992 Governor General’s Literary Award for Nonficton
+McClelland & Stewart 1991, Winner of the Governor Generals Literary Award for Nonfiction.

 Made into a CBC four-hour dramatic miniseries